toashiqur/toashiqur.github.io/index.markdown

 I graduated as a computer science and eningeering student with Distinction from Khulna University Bangladesh.
 After completing my graduation I started my career in academia.
 Sharing of knowledge with students was a great pleasure.
 Each moment I felt I was learning something new -  guiding young people, expressing thoughts, creating new ideas and so on.
 Teaching sharpened my skills to share my knowledge in a geat deal.
 Here I got the meaning of the quote from Buddha "Thousands of candles can be lit from a single candle, and the life of the candle will not be shortened."

 I received my M.Sc in Ultra-large scale software sytems from Queen's university, Kingston.
-As a Research Assistant at Queen's School of Computing, I am working with Machine Learning technologies.
+As a Machine Learning Research Assistant at Software Technology Lab, Queen's University, I am working with estimating software quality.
 Feature engineering, model optimization, visualization, and statiscal analysis are of a great interest to me.

 When I am not working I like passing time with my family and friends, experimenting new cooking recipes, reading novels and obviously playing computer games!